Skip to main content

 Introduction to Fillmore Wings Beliefs

 In 1910, twenty years after their founding of Unity, the Fillmores found themselves in midst of a great disagreement between Christian liberals and Christian Fundamentalists.
 Orthodox Christian beliefs were losing ground to the effects of science and rationalism.
-Science had replaced belief in God’s revelation with scientific and historical explanations.
-Rationalism had replaced belief in God’s active participation in human affairs with logic and principle.
+Science had challenged belief in God’s revelation with scientific and historical explanations.
+Rationalism had challenged belief in God’s active participation in human affairs with logic and principle.

 Become conversant with Charles and Myrtle Fillmore’s beliefs and how they relate to these traditional Christian beliefs.
 Become an advocate for the Fillmores.
 Start a study group.
 Engage with those who are looking for a better way.
 Give the world Fillmore Wings.